dainylcua/dainylcua/README.md

 _More details can be found on each of the respsective pages._

+[dispbeast.io-frontend](https://github.com/dainylcua/dispbeast.io-frontend): The front-end for an ecommerce-game site which uses React, Node.js.

+[dispbeast.io-backend](https://github.com/dainylcua/dispbeast.io-backend): The back-end for an ecommerce-game site which uses MongoDB, Express.js, and Node.js.

+[5eTale](https://github.com/dainylcua/5eTale): A CRUD custom item database which uses MongoDB and Express.js for the backend.

 [DungeonSheet](https://github.com/dainylcua/dungeon-sheet): A psuedo-SPA (single page application) character creator which uses JavaScript and JQuery (and mimics a single page application)

-[5eTale](https://github.com/dainylcua/5eTale): A CRUD custom item database which uses MongoDB and Express.js for the backend.

 ---